ashwinerve2/My-web-project/Project Phases/Phase 3 (Improvements).md

 ### Outcome

 The application is able to fulfill its promises and all use cases/features were successfully implemented.
-The enhancements led to a more polished and a reliable application.
+The enhancements led to a more polished and reliable application.
 Users can now interact with the converter and calculator more efficiently, with clear feedback and a visually appealing interface.
 Still there is room for improvements.
 Looking forward to the final phase.